Commercial Fishing and Shipping Injuries in Aberdeen, Washington

 The unseaworthiness doctrine under general maritime law enables seamen to file a claim if they were injured as a result of an unsafe condition on the vessel.
 Any condition of the vessel, its equipment, or crew that is not reasonably fit for its intended use is considered unseaworthy under the law.
 This definition is broad and covers conditions that a worker may not be aware of.
 A vessel owner owes an absolute duty to provide a seaworthy vessel to its employees.
 This means that the vessel owner does not need to be aware of the condition to be liable.

 The Jones Act allows seamen to pursue a negligence claim against their employers and the vessel owner.
 An employer must provide its workers with a reasonably safe work environment and use ordinary care to keep the vessel in a reasonably safe condition.
 Examples of negligence could be providing defective equipment, leaving oil or grease on the deck, and failing to train crew members.
 The employer’s negligence does not need to be the sole or primary cause of the seaman’s injury.
 Instead, the negligence must only play some part, no matter how small, in the injury.
 An employer is also responsible for the negligence of other crewmen and supervisors.

-Kraft Davies, PLLC is a nationally recognized leader in maritime personal industry law.
+Kraft Davies Olsson PLLC is a nationally recognized leader in maritime personal industry law.
 Kraft Davies has significant experience representing injured Aberdeen seamen against vessel owners, maritime employers, and maritime insurance companies.
 If you were injured in a commercial fishing or shipping accident and have questions about your right to recovery, contact the attorneys at Kraft Davies today at 206-624-8844 or through this website.